erezgeva/libptpmgmt/clkmgr/README.md

 privileged applications to make changes to the platform time configuration.

-![High-level Overview of the Clock Manager Functionality](./image/clkmgr_overview.png) __Figure 1 - High-level Overview of
+![High-level Overview of the Clock Manager Functionality](./image/clkmgr_overview.png)
-the Clock Manager Functionality__
+__Figure 1 - High-level Overview of the Clock Manager Functionality__

 Figure 1 shows the high-level system interactions between the Clock Manager and the system software on the local platform.
-The Clock Manager communicates with the time synchronization daemon (e.g., Linux PTP or Chrony) to get current telemetry data and synchronization error and notifies the application of changes to the relevant state.
+The Clock Manager communicates with the time synchronization daemon (ptp4l & Chrony) to get current telemetry data and synchronization error and notifies the application of changes to the relevant state.
 Any changes to the relevant state will generate event notifications to the application.
 This is shown by Clock Manager data path.
 The